How To Set A Wedding Budget

 Ensure that those essential items are budgeted for adequately right at the start of the budget process.

-Setting up a wedding budget and sticking to it can be challenging, but it doesn’t mean that you have to give up on the essential things.
+Setting up and sticking to a wedding budget can be challenging, but that doesn’t mean you have to give up on the essentials.

 Research ways of saving money on your wedding.
 What about food trucks at an outdoor ceremony rather than a venue and a 3-course meal.